Stress-Free Wedding Dress Shopping – 8 Top Tips!

 1. Be Open-Minded About Style

 Whether you have a Pinterest board full of ideas, or you haven’t even looked at a photo of a dress, you may have a style of wedding dress in mind that you just *know* is going to be the one for you.
 While it’s fantastic that you know what you’re looking for, don’t dismiss other styles without trying them on first!
-Nine times out of ten, brides will tell you that the dress they fell in love with was completely different to what they expected.
+Nine times out of ten, brides will tell you that the dress they fell in love with was completely different from what they expected.
 Be guided by the shop consultant as to which styles will suit your body shape, and even if you are unsure, make certain you try them on.
 It may be that you don’t even get as far as coming out of the dressing room, but at least you’ll know for certain that it isn’t right for you!

 2. Only Bring 1 or 2 Guests With You